sap-tutorials/Tutorials/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

    !![7.PNG](7.png)

 8. The booster starts the deployment which can take up to five minutes to get the service ready.

     !![8.PNG](8.png)

-9. In the sub-.account ,click on **Instances and Subscriptions** in the menu.
+9. In the sub-account, click on **Instances and Subscriptions** in the menu.
     You get now an overview on the activated services and you can move directly to the **SAP Process Automation** application by clicking on the icon.
     > SAP Process Automation Application Development workbench which will be your one-stop studio to develop, test, deploy and monitor your processes with different skills like decision, automation, forms etc.